 Both Coinbase and Kraken adhere to crypto sphere practices for storing and securing your crypto and fiat currencies.
-They don’t use customer funds for company operational purposes, and both exchanges offer two-factor authentication to secure your personal account.
+They don’t use customer funds for company operational purposes, store the majority of the funds in cold storage, and offer two-factor authentication to secure your account.

 Kraken, apart from the two-factor authentication for withdrawals, has a Global Settings Lock that would block any IP address that hasn’t been used with your account prior to that.
 It is a platform created with security valued above all, and in its 8-year history, it has never been hacked.

-The main stumbling block to investors using Coinbase seems to be the high transaction fees they have to pay.
+The main stumbling block to investors using Coinbase seems to be the higher fees they have to pay.
 They have fixed and variable fees, depending on the amount and the payment method in question.
-There’s a flat fee for small transactions, regardless of whether you’ll pay using fiat currency from your wallet, a debit/credit card or simply your bank account.
+There’s a flat fee for small transactions, regardless of whether you’ll pay using fiat currency from your wallet, a debit/credit card, or simply your bank account.

 These fees are as follows: